WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I shutdown my computer while a wallet is synchronizing?

 Yes.
-If you shutdown your computer or kill Wasabi while a wallet is synchronizing then the synchronization will continue where it left off, the next time you open that wallet.
+If you shutdown your computer or kill Wasabi while a wallet is synchronizing then the synchronization will continue where it left off or it will start again, the next time you open that wallet.

 ### How do I resync (rescan) my wallet?